TurboVega/agon-vdp/src/src/docs/otf_render.md

 <b>VDU 23, 30, 200, id; pid; flags; x; y; w; h;</b> :  Create primitive: Render 3D Scene

 This command creates a primitive that renders a 3D scene to a bitmap.
-The bitmap can be manipulated or altered using the bitmap related commands, after the scene image has been rendered.
+The bitmap can be manipulated or altered using the bitmap primitive commands, after the scene image has been rendered.
 A scene may contain multiple objects.
-This primitive must be created prior to using other 3D related commands, below.
+This render primitive must be created prior to using other 3D related commands, below.

 ## Define Mesh Vertices